 [BI211] Taxonomy of Flowering Plants An overview of evolutionary relationships among flowering plants and their nearest living relatives, and the study of evolutionary processes leading to those relationships.
 Students will prepare a collection of plant specimens from the local flora, learn to recognize important plant families, use technical keys to identify plants, and become familiar with analytical methods for constructing and evaluating phylogenetic hypotheses.
 Lecture and laboratory.
 Prerequisite: Biology 164.
 Four credit hours.

-BI244s Marine Communities Listed as Environmental Studies 244.
+[BI244] Marine Communities Listed as Environmental Studies 244.
 Four credit hours.
-N. McClenachan

-BI265j Introduction to Human Anatomy and Physiology Designed especially for students interested in health professions (e.g., physician, nurse, dentist, allied health) and for anyone who wishes to learn more about how the human body works.
+BI265j Introduction to Human Anatomy and Physiology Designed for students interested in health professions (e.g., physician, nurse, dentist, allied health) and for anyone who wishes to learn more about how the human body works.
 Students will understand how physiological functions are performed by specific anatomical structures and that these functions follow physical and chemical principles.
 They will also learn anatomical terms used to describe body sections, regions, and relative positions and about the organ systems in the human body and how these systems work together.
 Lecture and laboratory.
+Significant civic engagement component built into lecture and lab activities.
 Students cannot earn credit for this course if they have previously taken Biology 275.
 Prerequisite: Biology 131 or 163 or equivalent.
 Three credit hours.
 N. Klepach

-BI271f Introduction to Ecology Ecology is the study of interactions among organisms and their environment.
+BI271f Ecology Ecology is the study of interactions among organisms and their environment.
 Studying these interactions provides us with the theoretical foundation for understanding many of the most pressing environmental problems.
 This course will examine ecological interactions at a wide range of scales from individuals, through populations and communities, to ecosystems.
 We will study how these interactions produce the patterns and processes we observe in biomes around the world.
 In the field-based laboratory, we will generate hypotheses, develop experimental designs, and apply statistical analyses to ecological data, while gaining first-hand familiarity with local ecological communities.
+Lecture and laboratory.
 Previously listed as Environmental Studies 271.
 Prerequisite: Biology 164.
 Four credit hours.
 N, Lb.
-Becknell, Moore
+Instructor, Moore

 BI274fs Neurobiology Exploration of the molecular and cellular fundamentals of neurophysiology and neuroanatomy.
 Topics include structure and function of neurons, molecular basis of signaling and communication within and between neurons, sensory and motor systems, and mechanisms of learning and memory.
 The lab portion involves acquiring skills in electrophysiology (including electrode construction and testing on animal models), effects of modulators and anesthetics on electrophysiology of cardiac activity, and an independent research project.
 Lecture and laboratory.
 Prerequisite: Biology 164.
 Four credit hours.
 Ahmad, Martin

-BI275s Human Physiology A study of human homeostasis and mechanisms of disease.
-Topics include endocrinology, autonomic nervous system, osmoregulation, cardiovascular system, respiratory system, and renal physiology.
+BI275s Human Physiology A study of human homeostasis, organ system function, and mechanisms of disease.
+Topics include tissue types, endocrine function, central, peripheral and autonomic nervous systems, cardiovascular, respiratory and gastrointestinal systems, and renal physiology.
+Students cannot earn credit for this course if they have previously taken Biology 265 or Biochemistry 362 or 368.
 Lecture and laboratory.
-Students cannot earn credit for this course if they have previously taken Biology 265 or Biochemistry 362.
 Prerequisite: Biology 164.
 Four credit hours.
 Klepach

 [BI276] Comparative Vertebrate Anatomy Comparative studies of basic vertebrate anatomical systems and their structural, functional, and evolutionary relationships among the major vertebrate groups.
 Laboratories emphasize comparisons of anatomical structure across different vertebrate species through dissection.
 Lecture and laboratory.
 Prerequisite: Biology 164.
 Four credit hours.

 BI277f Vertebrate Natural History A study of the vertebrates with emphasis on natural history, evolutionary relationships, adaptations, functional anatomy, and conservation.
 Features species found in New England, and addresses specific questions about the distribution and abundance of vertebrates across a range of habitat types.
 In the primarily field-based laboratory, we will learn and use wildlife techniques to identify and study local vertebrates in their natural environments.
-Previously listed as Biology 297 (Fall 2014).
-Prerequisite: Biology 131 or 164.
-Four credit hours.
+Lecture and laboratory.
+Prerequisite: Biology 164.
+Three or four credit hours.
 Bevier

-BI282j Extreme Climate Change in the Gulf of Maine The Gulf of Maine has undergone extreme climate-related changes, resulting in changes to marine population structure and instances of harmful, toxic, or otherwise undesirable species.
+[BI282] Extreme Climate Change in the Gulf of Maine The Gulf of Maine has undergone extreme climate-related changes, resulting in changes to marine population structure and instances of harmful, toxic, or otherwise undesirable species.
 We will explore the causes of, impacts of, and potential adaptations to climate change in the Gulf of Maine.
 Includes a weeklong experiment at Bigelow Laboratory for Ocean Sciences using indoor seawater mesocosms to simulate rapid ecosystem change and to investigate the biological response of marine microbes.
 Students will be introduced to traditional and modern oceanographic data collection techniques for estimating the impacts of climate change.
-Previously offered as Biology 297B (Jan Plan 2016).
 Prerequisite: Biology 164.
 Three credit hours.
-Countway

-BI286f Global Change Ecology Listed as Environmental Studies 276.
+[BI286] Global Change Ecology Listed as Environmental Studies 276.
 Four credit hours.
-Bruesewitz

-[BI306] Topics in Epidemiology Listed as Statistics 306.
+BI306f Topics in Epidemiology Listed as Statistics 306.
 Four credit hours.
+Scott

 BI319f Conservation Biology Listed as Environmental Studies 319.
 Four credit hours.
 Nyhus